 By creating a strong working budget that grows with you, you are consciously taking control of your finances and putting yourself in a much better position to break bad spending habits, as well as create new beneficial ones!

 3. Set yourself a savings goal for the next year

 We all know that working towards something is so much easier than doing something ‘just because’.
-Whether it’s weight, fitness, or savings, having a clear idea in mind of what you are doing something FOR makes it much more likely you will succeed.
+Whether it’s lifestyle, fitness, or savings, having a clear idea in mind of why you are doing something makes it much more likely you will succeed.